openstack/devstack/doc/source/configuration.rst

        which is useful for watching log and debug output.
-However, in automated testing the interactive ``screen`` sessions may not be available after the fact; setting ``SCREEN_LOGDIR`` enables logging of the ``screen`` sessions in the specified diretory.
+However, in automated testing the interactive ``screen`` sessions may not be available after the fact; setting ``SCREEN_LOGDIR`` enables logging of the ``screen`` sessions in the specified directory.
 There will be one file per ``screen`` session named for the session name and a timestamp.
     |